Echo-P-Chang/Echo-P-Chang.github.io/Interview/microsoft.md

-## Questions
+## Round 1

-1. introduce your self
+1. Introduce your self

-2. descript your current job
+2. Descript your current job

-3. please explain the architecture (draw it down please)
+3. Please explain the architecture (draw it down please)

-4. how you do the authentication or authorization for the façade?
+4. How you do the authentication or authorization for the façade?

-5. how to resolve if any high workload problem?
+5. How to resolve if any high workload problem?

-6. what's the achievement of the job
+6. What's the achievement of the job

-7. how you learn new technologies?
+7. How you learn new technologies?

-8. how to manage the project with a team
+8. How to manage the project with a team

-9. if conflict, how to resolve the conflict?
+9. If conflict, how to resolve the conflict?

-10. how you start for the system
+10. How you start for the system

-11. do you know DI? how do you use it? why it is important in tests?
+11. Do you know DI? how do you use it? why it is important in tests?

-12. do you know IDispose?
+12. Do you know IDispose?

-13. 程式題
+13. Programming test:

     " Given an array of string, write a function to find the longest common prefix of this array.